-Participants global impression of change regarding their condition will be assessed at follow-up with a scale ranging from 1 to 7 with 'unchanged' as the midpoint and 'considerably improved' and 'considerably deteriorated' as anchors.
-So Success rates will be calculated by dichotomising responses.
-Participants who report their overall condition as 'much improved' or 'considerably improved' since the beginning of the study will be counted as successes, while other responses will be counted as failures.
+Participants global impression of change regarding their condition will be assessed at follow-up with a scale ranging from 1 to 7 with 'unchanged' as the midpoint and 'considerably improved' and 'considerably deteriorated' as anchors.56 Success rates will be calculated by dichotomising responses.
+Participants who report their overall condition as 'much improved' or 'considerably improved' since the beginning of the study will Z be counted as successes, while other responses will be 8 counted as failures.

-Similarly, participants' level of satisfaction on the evolution of their condition will be determined on a seven-point Likert scale ranging from 'considerably satisfied' to 'considerably unsatisfied', with 'no change' as the midpoint.
+/right, Similarly, participants' level of satisfaction on the evolution of their condition will be determined on a sevenincluding for uses rela point Likert scale ranging from 'considerably satisfied' to 'considerably unsatisfied', with 'no change' as the midpoint.